fungwy/lbg-vat-calculator/README.md

-This is a simple VAT Calculator ReactJS application
+This is a simple VAT Calculator ReactJS application.

+Make sure the name on your Global tool (sonar qube) was set correctly.